GreenInfo-Network/coal-tracker-client/documentation/country-json-script/readme.md

 Project data are provided in `trackers.csv`, whereas country geo-data comes from `world.json`.
 Names in the data don't always match and need some cleanup, to be used.

 This script checks country names in the data against a lookup that matches country names to their equivalents in `world.json`.
-Any countries that don't match are printed to the console.
+Any countries for which a match cannot be found are printed to the console.

 #### To run
 * Edit `index.js` and make sure it points to the correct input and output files